MehdiGhrabli/MehdiGhrabli.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd year PhD student in machine learning focusing on estimating the remaining lifetime of power electronics using data-driven approaches.
+I am a 3rd year PhD student in machine learning focusing on estimating the remaining lifetime of power electronic modules using data-driven approaches.

 PhD
 ======